kwj/project-euler/typescript/README.md

 ## How to run

 The [Deno](https://deno.com) runtime is required.
-These solutions will not work with the Node.js runtime.
+These solutions will not work at other runtimes as is.

 ```console
 sh solve.sh <problem_number> [problem_number ...]